medialab/hyphe-traph/docs/notes.md

 ## MemMap

-Using an in-memory map of the file using the `MemMapStorage` leveraging python's  `mmap` module yields very fast network queries but consume a lot of RAM (basically it reads the file into RAM...).
+Using an in-memory map of the file using the `MemMapStorage` leveraging python's  `mmap` module yields very fast network queries but consume a lot of RAM (basically it reads the whole file into RAM...).